boostorg/redis/README.md

 ## Acknowledgement

-Acknowldgement to people that helped shape Aedis in one way or another.
+Acknowledgement to people that helped shape Aedis in one way or another.

 * Richard Hodges ([madmongo1](https://github.com/madmongo1)): For very helpful support with Asio, the design of asynchronous programs, etc.